Sitanshu0101/Titanic-Dataset-Analytics/README.md

 Join the journey of data exploration and discovery.
 Let's embark on this insightful voyage together! ⚓

+Objectives Marked -:

+1.)
+Analyse the population with respect to Age and Sex

+2.)
+Analyse the Fare count with respect to Age group

+3.)
+Analyse the Fare count with respect to Gender group

+4.)
+Figuring out the count of people with different Age group in each Pclass

+5.)
+Analyse the survival population based on Gender group

+6.)
+Analyse the survival population based on Age group

+7.)
+Counting the drop in Fare cost against Pclass

+Projects-:

 1.)
 Data Analytics through Google Sheets - https://docs.google.com/spreadsheets/d/1zwubmDAgvxTWNuBWWx1ki2XfdYHm_tpZVe9KY15vpLk/edit?usp=sharing